nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 informational message such as "Message successfully emailed for 13457 recipients (skipping 29) (out of 13486)".
 To interpret this message, note that:

-* The first number indicates the number of messages sent to the selected recipients.
+* The first number ("recipients") indicates the number of messages sent to the selected recipients.

 * The second number ("skipping") indicates the number of enrolled users who will not be sent the message.
-This count includes students who have opted out of receiving course email messages and students who have not yet activated their user accounts.
+This count includes students who have opted out of receiving course email messages.

-* The final number ("out of") indicates the number of users in the set of recipients you selected who were enrolled in the course when you sent the email message.
-For email messages addressed to a large number of users, the number of enrolled students can change while the message is being processed.
+* The final number ("out of") indicates the number of users in the set of recipients you selected who were enrolled in the course and had activated their user accounts when you sent the email message.

+  For email messages addressed to a large number of users, the number of enrolled and activated students can change while the message is being processed.
+As a result, the total number of enrollees shown on the **Course Info** page may not always be identical to this number.

+This message does not display if the "recipients" and "out of" numbers are the same.